-Whether you are on the road, out shopping, or at CVS, I will give you guidance of nutritious choices for situations where you have to just grab a bite or a snack on the road.
+Whether you are on the road, out shopping, or at CVS, the DAOFitLife approach will give you guidance on nutritious choices for situations where you have to just grab a bite or a snack on the road.

 This guide is set up as follows: